MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-investigate-respond-simulate-attack.md

 > [!NOTE]
 > If you are brand new to security analysis and incident response, see the [Respond to your first incident walkthrough](first-incident-overview.md) to get a guided tour of a typical process of analysis, remediation, and post-incident review.

+<a name='simulate-attacks-with-the-microsoft-365-defender-portal'></a>

-## Simulate attacks with the Microsoft 365 Defender portal
+## Simulate attacks with the Microsoft Defender portal

-The Microsoft 365 Defender portal has built-in capabilities to create simulated attacks on your pilot environment:
+The Microsoft Defender portal has built-in capabilities to create simulated attacks on your pilot environment:

 - Attack simulation training for Microsoft 365 Defender for Office 365 at [https://security.microsoft.com/attacksimulator](https://security.microsoft.com/attacksimulator).

-  In the Microsoft 365 Defender portal, select **Email & collaboration > Attack simulation training**.
+  In the Microsoft Defender portal, select **Email & collaboration > Attack simulation training**.

 - Attack tutorials & simulations for Microsoft 365 Defender for Endpoint at [https://security.microsoft.com/tutorials/simulations](https://security.microsoft.com/tutorials/simulations).